 One Virtual Database With Replication

-In the simplest configuration, the slave can be useful as a hot backup, running complex reports that would bog down the main server, or for pausing to make clean backups.
+In the simplest configuration, the slave can be useful for running complex reports that would bog down the main server, or for pausing to make clean backups.
 Anyone considering replication is encouraged to run this configuration for a number of months to get very familiar with the administration.
 This is a very safe configuration that will not result in corruption.

 In a more complex configuration, the replication can form a ring.
 All the databases together are referred to as a single virtual database.
 In this configuration, each location can continue to function normally even if the internet connection goes down.
 The data from the other locations will not be fresh, but an office typically doesn't care as much about that data.
 Once the internet connection is restored, the replication quickly updates the database with current data.
 This kind of replication is supported very well by Open Dental as described in great detail on the Replication page.